callahantiff/PheKnowLator/resources/ontologies/README.md

   ```

 **Normalize Classes**:
 It is important to verify that there is consistency between the ontology classes once the ontology files have been merged together.
-We recommend veroifying two types of class-class consistency:
+We recommend verifying two types of class-class consistency:
 - _Connectivity Between Existing Classes_: Make sure that all classes that represent the same entity are connected to each other.
   - EXAMPLE: The [Sequence Ontology](http://www.sequenceontology.org/), [Chemical Entities of Biological Interest (ChEBI)](https://www.ebi.ac.uk/chebi), and [PRotein Ontology](https://proconsortium.org/) all include terms for protein, but none of these classes are connected to each other.
 - _Consistency Between Ontology Classes and New Edge Data Nodes_: Make sure that any of the existing ontology classes can be aligned with any of the new data entities that you want to add to the knowledge graph.